Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

-## IDCT Kernel Hardware Optimizations and Performance Analysis
+## IDCT FPGA Kernel: Optimizations and Performance Analysis

 This lab builds on top of previous labs which gave an overview of the Vitis development environment and explained the various performance analysis capabilities provided by the tool using different reports.
 In this lab you will utilize these analysis capabilities to drive and measure performance improvements enabled by code optimizations.
-This lab illustrates the DATAFLOW optimization and loop pipelining variations and their effect on overall performance.
+This lab illustrates the dataflow optimization and loop pipelining variations effects on overall performance.

-Please note that although the entire lab is performed on an F1 instance, only the steps that involve hardware runs need to be to be run on F1 instance.
+Please note that although the entire lab is performed on an F1 instance, only the steps that involve use hardware/FPGA card need to run on F1 instance.
 All the interactive development, profiling and optimization steps would normally be performed on-premise or on a cost-effective AWS EC2 instance such as C4.
-However, to avoid switching from C4 to F1 instances during this lab, all the steps are performed on the F1 instance.
+However, to avoid switching from C4 to F1 instance during this lab, all the steps are performed on the F1 instance.

 If you have closed the terminal window at the end of the previous lab, open a new one, run setup script and go back to the project folder: